prakspant/asteroids/README.md

-Just click on SFMLDebug to launch in Visual studio or in Visual Studio code
+Just click on SFMLDebug.sln to launch in Visual studio or in Visual Studio code